German Citizenship

 Applicants who were born before May 23rd, 1949 or whose German parent lost German citizenship before their birth – § 14 StAG

-Individuals, who were born before the implementation of the German Basic Law (implemented on May 23rd 1949), and who do have a German parent can apply for German Citizenship pursuant to § 14 StAG (German Citizenship Law).
+Individuals, who were born before the implementation of the German Basic Law (implemented on May 23rd 1949), and who do have a German parent may be able to apply for German Citizenship pursuant to § 14 StAG (German Citizenship Law).
 This applies to all individuals who were exempt from obtaining German citizenship due to gender discriminatory ruling. §14 StAG also applies to offspring of the above-mentioned individuals.

 Please note: German language skills are required to successfully apply for German Citizenship based on §14 StAG.